-The second option, and the one I use and recommend, is shared hosting.
-I currently have the value plan, which is $9.88 for the first year then $38.88 each year afterwards (for a US datacenter).
+The second option and the one I use and recommend is shared hosting.
+I currently have the cheapest plan with is called Stellar (previously Value).

-When you have decided which package is best for you, choose how many years you would like to purchase hosting for (obviously you can renew each year!) and whether you would like to be hosted by a datacenter in the UK or one in the USA.
-It is more expensive to be hosted by a datacenter in the UK, but Namecheap advise choosing a datacenter that is “closer to your potential audience”.
+When you have decided which package is best for you, choose whether you would like to pay monthly or yearly (yearly works out cheaper in the long run) and whether you would like to be hosted by a datacenter in the UK or one in the USA.
+It is more expensive to be hosted by a datacenter in the UK, but Namecheap advises choosing a datacenter that is “closer to your potential audience”.

 2 | Choose a domain

 As I say, the next page you will see after choosing your hosting package on Namecheap will ask you to select a domain.